nanhao/easy_aop/README.md

 - We extract the aspect, making it easier to maintain.
 - We keep the main logic of methods clean, which also make them easier to maintain.

-Logging is only one typical aspects.
-Other common aspects include access control and statistics.
+Logging is only one typical aspect.
+Other common aspects include access control, statistics and so on.

 ## Installation